Flexible MBA

 All Action Learning requirements will involve some common elements, designed to reinforce Transformative Action Learning.
 All Action Learning Labs will involve:- students working in teams,

 - to solve real-world business problems.
-These practical problems might come from existing business (in the case of GIM for example), or from problems students themselves identify and choose to solve (in the case of start-up business plans for example).
+These practical problems might come from existing business, or from problems students themselves identify and choose to solve (in the case of start-up business plans for example).

 - mentored by a resource team of faculty, usually assisted by specialized professionals (who will often be Sasin alumni).